A Sucessora

 A Sucessora is a novel written by the Brazilian writer Carolina Nabuco.
 It was first published in 1934 and was later adapted into the 1978 telenovela A Sucessora.

 Synopsis

 The story revolves around the character of Mariana, a young woman who has married the widower Roberto Steen.
 As Mariana attempts to acclimatise to her new marriage and responsibilities, she discovers that Steen's dead wife, Alice, still seems to have a hold over the household.

 Controversy

+Nabuco's A Sucessora (The Successor), published in 1934, has a main plot similar to Rebecca, for example a young woman marrying a widower and the strange presence of the first wife—plot features also shared with the far older Jane Eyre.